-There are a number of different medications your dentist may prescribe, depending on your condition.
+Your dentist may prescribe a number of different medications, depending on your condition.
 Some medications are prescribed to fight certain oral diseases, to prevent or treat infections, or to control pain and relieve anxiety.

-Here you will find a description of the most commonly used medications in dental care.
-The dose of the drugs and instructions on how to take them will differ from patient to patient, depending on what the drug is being used for, patient's age, weight and other considerations.
+Here is a description of the most commonly used medications in dental care.
+The doses of the drugs and instructions on how to take them will differ from patient to patient, depending on what the drug is being used for, the patient's age and weight, and other considerations.

-Even though your dentist will provide information to you about any medication he or she may give to you, make sure you fully understand the reasons for taking a medication and inform your dentist of any health conditions you may have.
+Your dentist will provide information about any medication he or she may give you.
+Make sure you fully understand the reasons for taking a medication, and tell your dentist about any health conditions you may have.

 Medications to control pain and anxiety

-Local anesthesia, general anesthesia, nitrous oxide or intravenous sedation is commonly used in dental procedures to help control pain and anxiety.
-Other pain-relievers include prescription or nonprescription anti-inflammatory medications, acetaminophen (Tylenol) and anesthetics.
+Local anesthesia, general anesthesia, nitrous oxide, or intravenous sedation are commonly used in dental procedures to help control pain and anxiety.
+Other pain relievers include prescription or nonprescription anti-inflammatory medications such as ibuprofen, or analgesics such as acetaminophen (Tylenol) and anesthetics (local or general).

 Corticosteroids are anti-inflammatory medications that are used to relieve the discomfort and redness of mouth and gum problems.
-Corticosteroids are available by prescription only and are available as pastes under such brand names as Kenalog in Orabase, Orabase-HCA, Oracort, and Oralone.
+Corticosteroids are available by prescription only under such brand names as Kenalog in Orabase, Orabase-HCA, Oracort, and Oralone.

-Dental anesthetics are used in the mouth to relieve pain or irritation caused by many conditions, including toothache, teething, and sores in or around the mouth (such as cold sores, canker sores, and fever blisters).
-Also, some of these medicines are used to relieve pain or irritation caused by dentures or other dental appliances, including braces.
+Dental anesthetics are used to relieve pain or irritation caused by many conditions, including toothache, teething, and sores in or around the mouth (such as cold sores, canker sores, and fever blisters).
+Some of these medicines are also used to relieve pain or irritation caused by dentures or other dental appliances, including braces.

-Anesthetics are available either by prescription or over-the-counter and come in many dosage forms including aerosol spray, dental paste, gel, lozenges, ointments, and solutions.
-Dental anesthetics are contained in such brand name products as Anbesol, Chloraseptic, Orajel, and Xylocaine.
+Anesthetics are available by prescription or over-the-counter and come in many forms, including aerosol spray, dental paste, gel, lozenges, ointments, and solutions.
+Dental anesthetic brand name products include Anbesol, Chloraseptic, Orajel, and Xylocaine.

 Medications to control plaque and gingivitis

-Chlorhexidine is an antibiotic used to control plaque and gingivitis in the mouth or in periodontal pockets (the space between your gum and tooth).
+Chlorhexidine is an antibiotic that controls plaque and gingivitis in the mouth or in periodontal pockets (the space between your gum and tooth).
 The medication is available as a mouth rinse.

-Note: Chlorhexidine may cause an increase in tartar on your teeth.
-It may also cause staining of the tooth, tooth filling, and dentures or other mouth appliances.
-Brushing with a tartar-control toothpaste and flossing your teeth daily may help reduce this tartar build-up and staining.
-In addition, you should visit your dentist at least every 6 months to have your teeth cleaned and your gums examined.
-Be sure to tell your dentist if you have ever had any unusual or allergic reaction to this medicine or to skin disinfectants containing chlorhexidine.
+Note: Chlorhexidine may cause an increase in tartar on your teeth, and may stain the tooth, tooth filling, and dentures or other appliances.
+Brushing with a tartar-control toothpaste and flossing your teeth daily will help reduce this tartar buildup and staining.
+In addition, you should visit your dentist at least every six months to have your teeth cleaned and your gums examined.
+Be sure to tell your dentist if you have ever had any unusual or allergic reaction to this medicine or to skin disinfectants that contain chlorhexidine.

-Your dentist may recommend the use of an over-the-counter antiseptic mouth rinse product to reduce plaque and gingivitis and kill the germs that cause bad breath.
+Your dentist may recommend that you use an over-the-counter antiseptic mouth rinse product to reduce plaque, gingivitis, and the germs that cause bad breath.

 Dry mouth medications

-- Muscle relaxants may be prescribed to reduce your stress to help you stop grinding your teeth and to treat temporomandibular joint disorders.
+Muscle relaxants may be prescribed to reduce your stress in order to help you stop grinding your teeth, and to treat temporomandibular joint disorders.

-- Antifungals are prescribed to treat oral thrush.
-The goal of treatment is to stop the spread of the Candida fungus.
+Antifungals are prescribed to treat oral thrush.
+The goal is to stop the spread of the Candida fungus.
 Antifungal medicines are available in tablets, lozenges, or liquids that are usually "swished" around in your mouth before being swallowed.